French Somaliland in World War II: Rule of Nouailhetas

-After the war, De Gaulle alleged that Britain intended to bring French Somaliland into its sphere of influence, and that this explains Britain's reluctance to use force to liberate a territory that would of necessity been surrendered to their forces at the end of the war.
+After the war, De Gaulle alleged that the British planned on bringing French Somaliland into their sphere of influence, and that this explained Britain's reluctance to use force to liberate a territory that necessarily be surrendered to Allied forces at the end of the war.
 When negotiations resumed with Nouailhetas later in the summer, the British offered to evacuate the garrison and European civilians to another French colony upon surrender.
-The French governor informed them that he would have to destroy the colony's railroads and port facilities prior to surrendering.
-As late as November flights from Italy were still landing in Djibouti, and on 11 December a British Mohawk fighter and a French Potez 631 exchanged shots over the British aerodrome at Ayesha.
+Nouailhetas informed them that he would have to destroy the colony's railroads and port facilities prior to surrendering.
+As late as November flights from Italy were still landing in Djibouti, and on 11 December a RAF Mohawk fighter and a French Potez 631 exchanged shots over the British aerodrome at Ayesha.

-Following the failure of negotiations and the final defeat of the Italian forces in the field by July 1941—with the exception of General Guglielmo Nasi at Gondar—the French colony was totally surrounded and cut off by hostile British forces.
+Following the failure of negotiations and the final defeat of remaining Italian forces in the field by July 1941—with the exception of General Guglielmo Nasi at Gondar—French Somaliland was totally surrounded and cut off by British forces.
 All horses, donkeys and camels were consumed, as well as all fresh fruits and vegetables.
 Beriberi and scurvy spread and many townsfolk left for the desert, leaving their children to be cared for by the Catholic missions.
 The head doctor at the hospital committed suicide in despair.
 Only a few Arab dhows (boutres) managed to run the blockade from Djibouti to Obock; and only two French ships from Madagascar managed to run it.
-The Japanese declaration of war (7 December 1941) gave the colony some respite, since the British were forced to withdraw all but two ships from the blockade for use in the East.
+The Japanese declaration of war on the United States and the British Empire on 7 December 1941 gave the colony some respite, since the British were forced to withdraw all but two ships from the blockade for use in the East.

 For six months (June 1941–January 1942), Nouailhetas remained willing to grant concessions over the port and railway but would not tolerate Free French interference.
 In October the blockade was reviewed but no changes were implemented before the beginning of the war with Japan.
-On 2 January 1942, the Vichy government offered the use of the port and railway, subject to the lifting of the blockade, but Britain refused.
+On 2 January 1942, the Vichy government offered the use of the port and railway, subject to the lifting of the blockade, but the British refused.
 At the same time, on account of the increased ease of the dhow trade, even the land blockade of the colony was lifted on 15 January 1942.
 The British ended the blockade unilaterally in March 1942.